 If an assignment is involved, the employer needs to decide whether the employee will be paid gross or be tax-equalised (ie given a net pay equivalent to what he would have received had he remained in his host country).The employer may decide on a hybrid arrangement whereby the employer pays the tax on only some elements of the package such as assignment-related elements, eg schooling or housing.

-The employer may also consider tax protection, which generally means the employee pays his own tax in the host country (UK) but this is then compared to his home country tax at the end of the
+The employer may also consider tax protection, which generally means the employee pays his own tax in the host country (UK) but this is then compared to his home country tax at the end of the year.
+If he has paid less, he is allowed to keep the difference but the employer makes good any additional liability.

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.